 In the presence of measurement errors, an increasing number of iterations eventually leads to a poorer estimation quality due to the undesirable effect that measurement errors are resolved.
-Therefore, a compromise between the residual and the solution norm has to be established by an appropriate regularization [19].
+Therefore, a compromise between the residual and the solution norm has to be established by an appropriate regularization [20].
 Besides the (fixed) regularizing effect of time and space discretization, the number of optimization iterations is used as a regularization parameter.
 An appropriate value for this parameter can be obtained by the L-curve, which is a parameterized plot of the residual against a smoothing norm of the solution.

 The results of source term estimation will be presented first.
-The L-curve method suggested nopt = 100 as a reasonable choice of the regularization parameter for the given value of $\sigma$ .
-The snapshots of the regularized optimal estimates $F_w^{nopt}(\mathbf{x}, t)$ are shown in Fig. 7, for constant $z = 0.5 \, mm$ .
-Due to the errors in the measurements, the estimates are no longer smooth, but the qualitative behaviour is the same as for the case without measurement noise (cf. Fig. 2).
-This can be in detail observed in Fig. 8, where the results of the estimation $F_w^{nopt}(\mathbf{x}, t)$ obtained with perturbed data is compared to the estimates $F_w^{200}(\mathbf{x}, t)$ obtained with exact data in the previous section.
+The L-curve plot is shown in Fig. 9.
+This curve suggests that nopt = 100 is a reasonable choice of the regularization parameter for the given value of σ .
+The snapshots of the regularized optimal estimates $F_w^{nopt}(\mathbf{x}, t)$ are shown in Fig. 10, for constant z = 0.5 mm.
+Due to the errors in the measurements, the estimates are no longer smooth, but the qualitative behaviour is the same as for the case without measurement noise (cf. Fig. 3).